Xilinx/Vitis_Libraries/security/docs/src/guide_L1/internals/ofb.rst

     +-----------+-----------+------------+-----------+----+

-The algorithm flow chart is shown as follow:
+The algorithm flow chart is shown as follows:

 .. image:: /images/OFB_working_mode.png
    :alt: algorithm flow chart of OFB
    :width: 100%
    :align: center

-As we can see from the chart, both encryption and decryption part of OFB mode has dependencies, so the input block of each iteration (except for iteration 0) needs a feedback data from its last iteration.
+As seen from the chart, both encryption and decryption part of OFB mode has dependencies, so the input block of each iteration (except for iteration 0) needs a feedback data from its last iteration.
 Thus, the initiation interval (II) of OFB mode cannot achieve an II = 1.